mohabasumeih-sys/RAGwise/README.md

 ## ⚠️ Notes

+- **Never commit your `.env` file** — it contains your API key.
+It is already in `.gitignore`.
-- `data/chroma_db/` is excluded from Git (too large).
-Regenerate it locally by running `vectorize_book.py`.
+- `data/chroma_db/` is excluded from Git (file too large).
+Regenerate locally by running `vectorize_book.py`.
-- PDF files are also excluded.
+- PDF files are excluded from Git.
 Add them manually after cloning.
-- The `Cannot set stroke color` warnings during vectorization are harmless — they come from the PDF renderer and don't affect text extraction.
+- The `Cannot set stroke color` warnings during vectorization are harmless.
-- For best compatibility use **Python 3.11.15**.
-Python 3.13+ may cause DLL issues with ChromaDB on Windows.
+- Use **Python 3.11.15** for best compatibility.
+Python 3.13+ causes DLL issues with ChromaDB on Windows.

 ---